 The Lenoir-Rhyne Master of Arts in Teaching (MAT) program is designed for students who have earned a non-education undergraduate degree and wish to pursue middle grades or secondary teacher licensure.
 In as little as one year, students can gain the skills, training, and certification they need to be highly qualified English, math, social studies, or science teachers while also earning their Master’s degree.
-Full-time and part-time options are available, both face to face and online.
+Full-time and part-time options are available.

 M.A.T.
 Program Benefits